CryptoSys PKI Toolkit Manual

 Note that a revoked certificate will still result in a "Successful response".

-The issuer's X.509 certficate strIssuerCert is optional.
+The issuer's X.509 certficate szIssuerCert is optional.
 If provided, it will be used to check the signature on the OCSP reponse and and an error will result if the signature is not valid.
 CAUTION: For some CAs (e.g. VeriSign) the key used to sign the OCSP response is not the same as the key in the issuer's certificate, so specifying the issuer's certificate in this case will result in a signature error.
-If you can separately obtain the certificate used to sign the OCSP response, then specify this as the strIssuerCert; otherwise leave as the empty string "".
+If you can separately obtain the certificate used to sign the OCSP response, then specify this as the szIssuerCert; otherwise leave as the empty string "".

 Dim nChars As Long